Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Discussion

 \subsection{Magnetic effects on the ITS}

-To achieve a better understanding of the matter, we computed an auxiliary ideal stress assuming a constant volume deformation, i.e., the maximum stress according to Eq.~\eqref{eq:stress} was deduced from the total energy computed as a function of strain for fixed unit cell volume.
-The constant volume for each Fe-alloy is the one of its theoretical equilibrium volume (Table~\ref{table:alloyslattice}).
-The so-calculated maximum stress at constant volume, $\sigma^{\Omega}_\text{m}$, with maximum strain, $\epsilon^{\Omega}_{\text{m}}$, is then correlated to FM $\Delta E^{\text{SED}}$ from Eq.~\eqref{eq:stress:strdiff}.
-Since both values were obtained for the same strain path, we expect that the correlation between $\sigma^{\Omega}_\text{m}$ and $\Delta E^{\text{SED}}$ significantly improves for all alloys, despite possible interference from magnetism.

-First, $\sigma^{\Omega}_\text{m}$ as an approximate to the ideal strength of Fe-based alloys as a function of the alloying elements is displayed in Fig.~\ref{fig:fitting}.
-Notice the difference between Fig.~\ref{fig:alloysstress} and Fig.~\ref{fig:fitting}, the prior corresponding to relaxed volume and the latter to constrained volume.
-According to Fig.~\ref{fig:fitting}, the constrained ITS decreases with increasing composition for all alloying elements compared to the value of Fe.
-Al, Ni, and Mn solutes have a stronger effect than the other elements.

-Compared to the ideal stresses depicted in Fig.~\ref{fig:alloysstress} (with variable volume), the constrained-ITSs keep their trends as a function of $x$ in the case of Al, Ni, and Mn, but the ITS shows an opposite trend for Cr, Co, and V addition.
-Figure~\ref{fig:b} displays the correlation between the change of the constrained-ITS calculated at the constant volume, $\Delta \sigma^{\Omega}_\text{m}(x)$, and the change of the FM SED ($\Delta (\Delta E^{\text{SED}})(x)$).
-Both alloying effects for an increase of the concentration of the solute from 0\,\% to 5\,\% and for an increase from 5\,\% to 10\,\% are displayed.
-Quite interestingly, we obtain that the change in the constrained-ITS correlates well with the SED change.

-By comparing Fig.~\ref{fig:fitting} with Fig.~\ref{fig:alloysstress}, it is immediately evident that the ideal strength of Fe is most significantly affected by the fixed volume constraint, i.e., it increases from $11.0$ GPa to $16.0$ GPa.
-This is unlike the Fe-alloys with moderate solute concentrations, where the ideal strength increases are considerably smaller the higher the solute concentration are, e.g., we obtained an increase from $13.4$ GPa to $15.1$ GPa for Fe-$10$V.

-An answer to the observed correlation may be given by considering magnetism in Fe and its alloys.
-In the following we chose Fe-$10$V as a representative of all investigated binary alloys.
-The total energy and the spin magnetic moment of Fe are opposed to those of Fe-$10$V in Fig.~\ref{fig:5}, where we plotted both quantities as a function of the tetragonal axial ratio ($c/a$) and the Wigner-Seitz radius, $\omega$.
-We also displayed the corresponding uniaxial deformation path in the range from $\epsilon=0 \ldots \epsilon_{\text{m}}$.
+To achieve a better understanding of the matter, we chose Fe$_{0.9}$V$_{0.1}$ as a representative of all investigated binary alloys in the following and distinguish 'magnetic moments' in magnetically ordered states from 'local magnetic moments' in the PM state according to common practice.
+The magnetic moments and local magnetic moments of Fe and Fe$_{0.9}$V$_{0.1}$ in both magnetic states, respectively, are shown as contour plots in Fig.~\ref{fig:5} as functions of the tetragonal axial ratio ($c/a$) and the Wigner-Seitz radius ($w$).
+We also highlighted the corresponding uniaxial deformation path in the range $\epsilon$ : 0 - $\epsilon_{\textrm{m}}$.